cloudfoundry/cpu-entitlement-plugin/README.md

-# Cloud Foundry CPU Entitlement Plugin
+# Cloud Foundry CPU Entitlement Plugin (EXPERIMENTAL)

 Examine the CPU usage of Cloud Foundry applications, relative to their CPU entitlement.